dylanmc/CryptoBook/src/2_EncodingData.md

 Pretty cool!

+## Independent study questions

+If you're interested into learning more about how information can be digitally encoded, here are some questions you can research the answers to.

+ 1. Two common ways of **encoding images** are pixel-based (or bitmap) and vector-based:

+    a.
+The main aspects of **pixel-based** encoding are resolution (how many pixels there are in the image), how to encode colors (the value at each pixel), and compression (e.g., to reduce the storage for simple scenes like a plain blue sky).
+Common pixel-based formats are PNG, JPEG, and GIF.

+    b.
+The main aspects of **vector graphics** are what _primitives_ to provide, which are the shapes that are supported built-in (lines, curves, circles, rectangles) vs. which ones need to be assembled from sequences of primitives, what the _coordinate system_ for describing shapes is, and what the _syntax_ is.
+Vector graphics formats tend to more-resemble programming languages, and are often in human- readable ASCII.
+Common vector-based formats are PDF, SVG, and PostScript.

+    What's an image encoding method you know about?
+Use Google to find a specification for that format, and Write down how files in that format are structured.
+Most formats have a _header_ which provides _metatada_ about the file^[The word metadata literally means "data about data", which particularly makes sense in this context].

+ 2. **File archives** are encodings that combine a bunch of files and folders into one file that can be sent by email, or downloaded from a website, etc., and then _unpacked_ at the other end.
+Archive formats often include the ability to compress the files as well.
+It's often surprising which file formats are archives.
+For example, most word processing document formats are file archives, to allow you to include graphics.
+Installers for most systems are also archives, such as Windows MSI files, MacOS DMG files, and Linux RPM files.
+Early archive formats include TAR and ZIP, which were invented more than 30 years ago, but are still used every day.

+    If you know a particular file archive format, look it up on the Internet and write it up in a page or so.

 ## Take-aways

-You've learned about how to encode data of differentt types (numbers, characters) into binary representations.
+You've learned about how to encode data of different types (numbers, characters) into binary representations.
 You've learned some binary arithmetic, and why 10~2~ is 2~10~.
 Finally you've learned that nerds (the author included) can have a terrible sense of humor.